 The default view of the toolbar shows buttons to access MSN websites for news, entertainment and videos etc. Everything is opened in a drop down panel so you can just see the latest on these websites without having to navigate to them.
-The weather is shown in the toolbar in an HTC-like visual manner as well as stocks ( I had removed that button in the screenshot )
+The weather is shown on the toolbar in an HTC-like visual manner as well as stocks ( I had removed that button in the screenshot )

 Click on the flip arrow on the right of the toolbar and the buttons for Windows Live will come into view.
 Sadly the Windows Live news feed isn’t shown here ,for that you’ll need the Windows Live toolbar.
-But you can check you latest mail in a panel by clicking on Hotmail, see the number of Messenger contacts you have online and also share your current webpage with them as well as email it.
-It’s not really full fledged integration of Windows Live Services as you would like, but then again there’s another toolbar for that.
+But you can check you latest mail in a panel by clicking on Hotmail, see the number of Messenger contacts you have online and also share your current web page with them as well as email it.
+It’s not really a full fledged integration of Windows Live Services as you would like, but then again there’s another toolbar for that.